 1. There is no rich nightlife here

+Considering how rich the NYC club scene is, Staten Island may feel like a whole different state.
+For people enjoying the rich nightlife, other boroughs will have much more to offer compared to the Borough of Parks.
 If you are a young person who is not looking to settle down at the moment, Staten Island may not be the right place for you.
 There might be some good places to get a job here and there could be even better places to spend a relaxing day.
 But you shouldn’t expect any crazy nightlife here.
-For some people, that’s a huge minus.
-For others, it’s just a smaller inconvenience.
+For some people, that’s a huge minus and for others, it’s just a smaller inconvenience.
+For the rest, this is actually one of the reasons they choose to move to Staten Island.

 2. The commute can sometimes be a nightmare